-Solution 5:Recover lost data with the best data recovery software
+Solution 4:Recover lost data with the best data recovery software

 Unable to restore files from Time Machine backup or iCloud Drive?
 Relax!
-You still have a chance to recover lost data with professional data recovery.
+You still have a chance to recover lost data with professional Mac data recovery software.

-iBoysoft Mac Data Recovery is the best file recovery software for macOS 10.15 Catalina, which can recover missing files after macOS Catalina update, recover lost data after downgrading macOS Catalina, recover data from macOS Catalina start-up disks.
-Even when your Mac won't boot after macOS Catalina update, iBoysoft Mac Data Recovery can handle it with ease.
+iBoysoft Data Recovery for Mac is the best file recovery software for macOS.
+It can recover missing files after macOS update, recover lost data after downgrading from macOS Big Sur to macOS Catalina (vice versa), recover lost data from Mac startup disk.
+Even when your Mac won't turn on after macOS Catalina update, iBoysoft Data Recovery for Mac can handle it with ease.
 What's worth mentioning that the program is the most comprehensive APFS data recovery software.
-It can easily and completely recover recently deleted files, recover data from formatted, corrupted, inaccessible APFS volumes/drives.
+It can easily and completely recover recently deleted files, recover lost data from formatted, corrupted, inaccessible APFS volumes/drives.

-Besides, iBoysoft Mac Data Recovery works on different storage media, including hard drives, external hard drives, USB flash drives, SD cards, memory cards, CF cards, etc. It can support almost all file types including photos, videos, documents, emails on Mac.
+Besides, iBoysoft Data Recovery for Mac works on different storage media, including hard drives, external hard drives, USB flash drives, SD cards, memory cards, CF cards, etc. It can support almost all file types including photos, videos, documents, emails on Mac.

-Tutorial to recover lost data after macOS 10.15 Catalina update
+Tutorial to recover lost data after macOS Big Sur 11/10.15 Catalina update

-Step 1: To avoid overwriting the lost files, please download iBoysoft Mac Data Recovery to an external drive, instead of your Mac startup disk.
+Step 1: To avoid overwriting the lost files, please download iBoysoft Data Recovery for Mac to an external drive, instead of your Mac startup disk.

-Step 2: Double click iBoysoft Mac Data Recovery installation file, then double click iBoysoft Mac Data Recovery icon to directly run it.
+Step 2: Double click iBoysoft Data Recovery for Mac installation file, then double click iBoysoft Data Recovery for Mac icon to directly run it.

-Step 3: After launching iBoysoft Mac Data Recovery, select the startup disk where you lost data.
+Step 3: After launching iBoysoft Data Recovery for Mac, select the startup disk where you lost data.

-Step 4: Click Next to search for all lost files on the startup disk.
+Step 4: Click Scan to search for all lost files on the startup disk.